styluslabs/maps/README.md

 Storage use can be controlled with the `shrink_at` and `shrink_to` values in the `storage` section of `config.yaml`.

+To enable debug menus, run the following in the plugin console: `writeSceneValue("config.ui.show_debug", "true")`

 ### GUI ###